read and configure ADC using i2c-tools

 The data sheet refers to a configuration register but does not discuss anything in the context of data addresses such as are used with i2cget/i2cset.
 The data sheet also indicates that the power on default value for the configuration register will be 0x90.
 When I do i2cdump -y 1 0x68 I do not see any values displayed with the setting 0x90.
 I see all 0xFFs for byte mode or 0xDCFF if I do word mode.

 Is it possible to use i2cget/i2cset to access the ADC results and set the configuration data?
 If so, how?

 To read a value from the ADC Differential Pi you first need to write to the configuration register and then read three or four bytes depending on the selected bit rate.

-One if the bits in the returned value is a sign bit which shows if the value is positive or negative.
-In our libraries we save this value to a variable called signbit to be used later in the voltage calculations and then set the bit to be 0.
-The location of this bit is dependant on the bit rate so you will need to check the datasheet to find out which bit to read and then clear.
+One of the bits in the returned value is a sign bit which shows if the value is positive or negative.
+In our libraries, we save this value to a variable called signbit to be used later in the voltage calculations and then set the bit to 0.
+The location of this bit is dependent on the bit rate so you will need to check the datasheet to find out which bit to read and then clear.